ItsHotdogFred/OllamaAssistant/README.md

-# Ollama Bot GUI
+# Siri Ollama Bot GUI

-A simple graphical user interface for interacting with the Ollama AI model, built using Python and Tkinter.
+A graphical user interface for interacting with the Ollama AI model, built using Python and Tkinter.
+This version features dynamic window resizing for a better user experience.

 ## Features

 - Clean and minimalist interface
 - Integration with Ollama AI model
 - Chat history for contextual conversations
-- Expandable window for better readability of longer responses
+- Dynamic window resizing for better readability of longer responses
+- Simple text display without markdown formatting

+## Recent Changes

+- Implemented dynamic window resizing: The window now expands automatically as the AI's response grows longer.
+- Removed markdown formatting: Responses are displayed as plain text for simplicity.
+- Added minimum window height to ensure UI elements are always visible.

 ## Prerequisites